Publications and Open-Source Software

 📄 Exploring the Potential of Carbon-Aware Execution for Scientific Workflows

-To appear in the Proceedings of the 25th IEEE International Symposium on Cluster, Cloud and Internet Computing (CCGrid), 2025
+In the Proceedings of the 25th IEEE International Symposium on Cluster, Cloud and Internet Computing (CCGrid), 2025

 In this short paper, we demonstrate the potential for carbon-aware workflow execution.
 For this, we estimate the carbon footprint of two real-world Nextflow workflows executed on cluster infrastructure and evaluate the impact of carbon-aware temporal shifting, pausing and resuming, and resource scaling.